Learning Granularity-Aware Affordances from Human-Object Interaction for Tool-Based Functional Dexterous Grasping: Problem Formulation

 The objective of this study is to address challenges in functional grasping by developing a model, denoted by $M$.
 This model is designed to analyze egocentric RGB images, $I$, containing a single object, along with a task description, $T$.
 The model outputs the initial grasping area and a coarse grasping gesture appropriate for the task.
 Specifically, the model predicts:

-where $P{=}(x, y, z)$ represents the coordinates of the area where the object should be grasped, indicating the initial grasping point within the functional affordance region of the object.
-The $z$ coordinate is derived from depth maps, providing depth information about the grasping location.
+\YF{where \(P {=} (x, y, z)\) represents the position where the object should be grasped in the camera coordinate system.} The $z$ coordinate is derived from depth maps, providing depth information about the grasping location.
 The set $\{\theta_1, \theta_2, \theta_3, \theta_4, \theta_5\}$ denotes the joint angles for a coarse grasping gesture.
 Upon obtaining $P$ and $\theta_i$, a post-processing module refines these predictions to determine the precise hand positions and joint angles required for effective functional grasping.